-When first getting started with a fitness routine, it’s common to have questions about the equipment and how to use it.
-A common issue that comes up is the difference between Olympic and standard weightlifting bars.
+When starting a fitness routine, it’s common to have questions about the equipment and how to use it.
+A common question that comes up is what is the difference between Olympic Bars and Standard Bars?

 Both bars are a type of barbell, which is a long, straight metal bar you can add weight to in order to do strength training exercises.
 There are two different types of barbells: regular or standard bars, and Olympic barbells.
 While they are very similar, there are some key differences between the two types of barbells.

-Read on for a comparison of the two different types of barbells and figure out which might be right for you!
+Read on for a comparison of the two different types of barbells and figure out which is right for you!

 Another important distinction is that there isn’t any regulation of standard barbells, and their size and load capacity can vary from brand to brand.